hakoerber/git-repo-manager/docs/src/developing.md

 * [`just`](https://github.com/casey/just), a command runner like `make`.
 See [here](https://github.com/casey/just#installation) for installation instructions (it's most likely just a simple `cargo install just`).
-* Docker & docker-compose for the e2e tests
+* Podman & podman-compose for the e2e tests
 * `isort`, `black` and `shfmt` for formatting.
 * `ruff` and `shellcheck` for linting.
 * `python-tomlkit` for the dependency update script.